The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 \subsection{SDSS Main Galaxy Sample}

-The SDSS Main Galaxy Sample is simply a magnitude-limited at $r_\mathrm{petro} < 17.77$.
-For each of our post-starburst galaxies from the SDSS Main Galaxy Sample, we use the Petrosian magnitude as a function of assumed redshift calculated from the spectrum to determine the redshift range over which this galaxy would be selected into the SDSS spectroscopic sample.
+The SDSS Main Galaxy Sample is simply magnitude-limited at $r_\mathrm{petro} < 17.77$.
+For each of our post-starburst galaxies from the SDSS Main Galaxy Sample, we use the Petrosian magnitude as a function of assumed redshift calculated from the spectrum (see Section \ref{sec:synthetic_spectrophotometry}) to determine the redshift range over which this galaxy would be selected into the SDSS spectroscopic sample.
 Because our spectra extend to 3800 \AA, we can only select post-starburst galaxies at $z>0.02$.
-Once the redshift range over which the galaxy would be selected is known, the volume $V_\mathrm{max}$ for this galaxy is calculated by integrating the cosmological volume within this range, with the solid angle of the SDSS DR7 spectroscopic survey of 8032 degree$^2$ taken into account.
-The luminosity function of post-starburst galaxies from the SDSS Main Galaxy Sample is then calculated using the standard $1/V_\mathrm{max}$ method.
-Finally, this luminosity function is arbitrarily divided by a factor of two at magnitudes fainter than $M\sim-22$ to take into account the contamination from objects with strong H$\alpha$ emission (see section \ref{sec:halpha_ew}).
-The sample is split into two redshift bins with roughly the same number of objects at $z=0.12$ (with the volume $V_\mathrm{max}$ limited to the corresponding redshift bin).
-The resulting luminosity function for galaxies in this sample for both redshift bins (along with that of the CMASS sample, see next section) are shown in Figure \ref{fig:lf_redshift}.